Brasel History, Family Crest & Coats of Arms

 The surname Brasel was first found in Bavaria, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Bresselau became an integral part of that turbulent region as it forged alliances with other families within the region and the nation.

-Important Dates for the Brasel family
+Early History of the Brasel family

 This web page shows only a small excerpt of our Brasel research.
 Another 82 words (6 lines of text) covering the year 1800 is included under the topic Early Brasel History in all our PDF Extended History products and printed products wherever possible.